The Mamas & the Papas: 1967–1968: The Mamas & the Papas Deliver and The Papas & the Mamas

-1968: The Papas & the Mamas

 The Mamas & the Papas cut their first three albums at United Western Recorders in Hollywood, while the group's subsequent releases were recorded at the eight-track studio that John and Michelle Phillips had built at their home in Bel Air, at a time when four-track recording was still the norm.
 John Phillips said, "I got the idea to transform the attic into my own recording studio, so I could stay high all the time and never have to worry about studio time.
 I began assembling the state-of-the-art equipment and ran the cost up to about a hundred grand".

 While having his own studio gave John Phillips the autonomy he craved, it also removed the external discipline that may have been beneficial to a man who described himself as an "obsessive perfectionist".
 Doherty, Elliot and Adler found the arrangement uncongenial.
 Elliot complained to Rolling Stone on October 26, 1968, "We spent one whole month on one song; just the vocals for 'The Love of Ivy' took one whole month.
 I did my [debut solo] album in three weeks, a total of ten days in the studio.
 Live with the band, not prerecorded tracks sitting there with earphones."
-The recording sessions for the fourth album stalled, and in September 1967 John Phillips called a press conference to announce that the Mamas & the Papas were taking a break, which the band confirmed on The Ed Sullivan Show that aired September 24.
+The recording sessions for the fourth album stalled, and in September 1967 John Phillips called a press conference to announce that the Mamas & the Papas were taking a break, which the band confirmed on The Ed Sullivan Show that aired on September 24.